Free Catholic eBooks from Our Authors

 This collection of essays, written between early 2017 and early 2019, places the emphasis on what is necessary for a much-needed sustained renewal of the Catholic Church in our time.
 From clerical abuse to doctrinal murkiness to rampant accommodation with modern secularism, the Church today is weakened at every level from the papacy down to laypeople in (or out of) the pews.
 Jeffrey A. Mirus identifies the neuralgic points, and what we must do about them.

-This second volume of the 2023-2024 Liturgical Year series covers all the days of Ordinary Time between Christmas and Lent, providing a rich set of resources for families to use in living the liturgical year in the domestic church, that is, in their own families.
-Resources include biographies of the saints to match each feast day, histories of the various celebrations and devotions, descriptions of customs from around the world, prayers, activities and recipes.
+This sixth volume of the 2023-2024 Liturgical Year series covers the second half of the long stretch of Ordinary Time between Pentecost and Advent (August 25 - November 30), providing a rich set of resources for families to use in living the liturgical year in the domestic church, that is, in their own families.
+Resources include biographies of the saints to match each feast day, histories of the various celebrations and devotions, spirituality, descriptions of customs from around the world, prayers, activities and recipes.
+The rich array of liturgical year resources on CatholicCulture.org was developed by two family and liturgical year experts, Jennifer Gregory Miller and Darden Brock.
+In this series, these resources are gathered together in eBooks, with one chapter for each day in the covered period.
+The body of each chapter includes the main biographical, historical and devotional texts for the day, with links to additional prayers, activities and recipes, and to the daily readings for the Mass.
+The 2023-2024 Liturgical Year series provides a wonderful way for parents, priests, and religious educators to learn how to get Catholicism into our very bones!

 Making Sense of Society: Catholic Essays on the Human Person, the Social Order, Government and Faith by Jeffrey A. Mirus Ph.D.